envisioning/vocab/vocab/criteria-drift.md

 ---
 category: CORE, DATA
+generality:
+- 0.61
+- 0.585
+- 0.56
+- 0.535
+- 0.51
+- 0.485
+- 0.46
 slug: criteria-drift
 summary: Phenomenon where the criteria used to evaluate a ML model change over time, leading to a potential decline in the model's performance.
 title: Criteria Drift
 ---